MohammedCh/ironhack-project-1/README.md

 - Highscores on front page - saved to localStorage so available after refresh too
 - Lives show as hearts
 - Some responsiveness, although not perfect.
 Still doesn't work well with mobile screens
+- Added player's name to highscore (not fully functional due to lack of time)

 ## Future features